santosmarco/coinlib/README.md

 If you want to jump right into contributing for this library, click [here](https://github.com/santosmarco/coinlib#to-do-list) to be taken directly to our to do list.
 Following this list is not mandatory, but is highly recommended.

 # Installation
-This module is specific to **Python 3**.
+This module is specific to **Python 3.6** or newer.
 Download it [here](https://www.python.org/downloads/).
 The following installation instructions use the `pip install` command.
 If you are unfamiliar with it, check out [this tutorial](https://automatetheboringstuff.com/appendixa/).

 ###### Note: `pip` installation has not been implemented yet.